Suitability for IT

 Soft Skills

-Soft Skills ImageBased on the requirements listed in the job lead, does the client have experience in areas like multi-tasking, meeting deadlines, customer service, communication or any other soft skills the job lead talks about?
-For example, if your client is discussing their previous position in computer sales and states that they didn’t like talking to people, they probably wouldn’t do well as a customer support specialist where they would be required to communicate regularly with their customers.
-If they have no previous experience, this will be their entry level role while they gain that experience and work their way up, so if they don’t like talking to people, they might need to look into different employment opportunities.
+Soft Skills ImageBased on the requirements listed in the job lead, does the client have experience in areas like multi-tasking, meeting deadlines, customer service, communication, or any other soft skills the job lead talks about?
+For example, if your client is discussing their previous position in computer sales and states that they didn’t like talking to people, they probably wouldn’t do well as a customer support specialist, where they would be required to communicate regularly with their customers.
+If they have no previous experience, this will be their entry-level role while they gain that experience and work their way up, so if they don’t like talking to people, they might need to look into different employment opportunities.

 Certifications